axin-geo/GoogleEarthEngine/_episodes/06-time-series.md

 ## Add the time series plots to the panels

 Now that we have set up our user interface and built the call-back, we can define a time series chart.
-The chart uses the lat/long selected by the user and builds a time series for NDVI or EVI at that point.
-It takes the average NDVI or EVI at that point, extracts it, and then adds it to the time series.
+The chart uses the lat/long selected by the user and builds a time series for NDSI at that point.
+It takes the average NDSI at that point, extracts it, and then adds it to the time series.
 This series is then plotting as a chart.

   {% highlight javascript %}

-  // Create an MODIS EVI chart.
-  var eviChart = ui.Chart.image.series(collectionModEvi, point, ee.Reducer.mean(), 250);
+  // Create an MODIS NDSI chart. var ndsiChart = ui.Chart.image.series(NDSI, point, ee.Reducer.mean(), 500);
-  eviChart.setOptions({
+  ndsiChart.setOptions({
-    title: 'MODIS EVI',
+    title: 'MODIS NDSI',
-    vAxis: {title: 'EVI', maxValue: 9000},
+    vAxis: {title: 'NDSI', maxValue: 1, minValue: -1},
     hAxis: {title: 'date', format: 'MM-yy', gridlines: {count: 7}}, });
-  panel.widgets().set(2, eviChart);
+  panel.widgets().set(2, ndsiChart);

-  // Create an MODIS NDVI chart. var ndviChart = ui.Chart.image.series(collectionModNDVI, point, ee.Reducer.mean(), 250);
-  ndviChart.setOptions({
-    title: 'MODIS NDVI',
-    vAxis: {title: 'NDVI', maxValue: 9000},
-    hAxis: {title: 'date', format: 'MM-yy', gridlines: {count: 7}}, });
-  panel.widgets().set(3, ndviChart);
 });

 Map.style().set('cursor', 'crosshair');